Red Hat Universal Base Images for Docker users

 The following listing shows a sample Dockerfile for a PHP application:

-RUN instruction allows the image to run unchanged under OpenShift’s default security policies.
+RUN instruction allows the image to run unchanged under OpenShift’s default security policies and also under rootless podman.
 Otherwise, that image would require running as the root user, something that regular OpenShift users cannot do.

 You also need a “hello, world”-style PHP page for the